sp-loomis/electron-template/README.md

      ```
    - Update `renderer/src/App.tsx` to use routes:
      ```tsx
-     import { BrowserRouter, Routes, Route, Link } from 'react-router-dom';
+     import { BrowserRouter, Routes, Route, Link } from "react-router-dom";
-     import About from './About';
+     import About from "./About";
      // ...existing code...
      function App() {
        return (